httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 protect representation metadata, such as digital signatures, in order to protect the phases of an HTTP exchange in whole or in part.

+To support use cases where a simple checksum of the content bytes is required, this document introduces the `Content-Digest` request and response field.

-`Digest` does not define means for authentication, authorization or privacy.
+This specification does not define means for authentication, authorization or privacy.

 ## Notational Conventions